Purolator USA Offers Regulatory Expertise, Logistics Shortcuts

 Purolator USA Trade Solutions can assist U.S. businesses that do business in Canada in several ways:

 Regulatory.
 Businesses shipping to Canada must comply with an array of statutes and regulations imposed by the U.S. and Canadian governments.
-While the 1994 NAFTA agreement eliminated many trade obstacles and reduced tariffs that previously restricted trade between the two countries, several requirements remain, foremost of which is NAFTA’s Certificate of Origin which must be completed.
+While the 1994 USMCA agreement eliminated many trade obstacles and reduced tariffs that previously restricted trade between the two countries, several requirements remain, foremost of which is USMCA’s Certificate of Origin which must be completed.

 In addition, both the United States and the Canadian governments have in place numerous programs designed to make it easier for U.S. businesses to ship to Canada.
 In fact, Canada’s “Non-Resident Importer” program allows U.S. businesses to serve as both exporter and importer of record.
 This allows U.S. companies to pay fees and tariffs up front, and to “almost” offer service on par with businesses actually located in Canada.